Keeping the Lines of Communication Wide Open at the Democratic National Convention

 The difference between this convention and the last one was substantial.
 It’s a four-year jump in technology."

 - Andrew Binns, CIO, Democratic National Convention Committee

 Provide ubiquitous wireless and wireline communications to support a high-profile political convention

-Comprehensive communications support including voice, data and Internet connectivity, cloud-based website hosting, network security consulting, mobile communications, mobile application development, voice and web conferencing
+Comprehensive communications support including voice, data and Internet connectivity, cloud-based website hosting, network security consulting, mobile communications and mobile application development, and voice and web conferencing

 Highly secure and collaborative environment for event planning and production; ability to have global audiences follow and join in convention activities